harshsaini0707/Docker/Dockerization/README.md

-ALl this command are layers and internally docker chace the layers -->
+All this command are layers and internally docker cache the layers -->